Historical Note:

 Moaning Myrtle was killed by the Basilisk, which was simply behaving in accordance with its nature as a Basilisk.
 Riddle at the very least was responsible for the death, yes.
 But unless he had possessed her and forced her to *look* at the Basilisk (which I believe he did), we cannot with any certainty state that Myrtle was unquestionably slain “by his hand”.

-So unless that is indeed the case (and for the record I now believe that it was, much as Tom probably possessed Madam Smith and made her drink the poison), I am not convinced that Myrtle’s death would otherwise have had any effect upon the integrity of his soul.
+So unless that is indeed the case (and for the record I certainly believe that it was, much as Tom probably possessed Madam Smith and made her drink the poison), I am not convinced that Myrtle’s death would otherwise have had any effect upon the integrity of his soul.

 We might otherwise be completely justified in, for simplicity’s sake, adopting the reading that only murders committed by some form of killing curse will split your soul.
 And that the splitting of the caster’s soul is an intrinsic part of why such curses are classified as Unforgivable.
 But frankly, I think that unlikely.